 I'm cheap, so I'll make do with some subpar tool for years before ponying up the cash for a significantly better replacement.
 For example, right now I use a stupidly dull swivel peeler instead of shelling out under $10 for three super-sharp Y-peelers that are guaranteed to make my life better—I'll probably wait a year before I do.
 I could think of any number of kitchen tools I waited far too long to buy, from a decent bread knife and a bench scraper to a half sheet pan.

 But two tools I purchased recently left me in a slough of self-recrimination for longer than usual: my All-Clad three-quart saucier, which I actually requested as a Christmas gift from my wife (did I say I was cheap?), and my flexible slotted spatula.
 I used to use a beat-up nonstick (!) pot to make things like custards and sauces—even going so far as to buy a nonstick whisk for the stupid pot—and I worked (sort of) with a combination of a plastic spatula and a pair of chopsticks to turn my Spanish mackerel fillets or burgers.
-I can't recommend these two tools highly enough. —Sho Spaeth, associate editor
+I can't recommend these two tools highly enough. —Sho Spaeth, editor

 Pasta-Rolling Attachments for a Stand Mixer

 Since I started working at Serious Eats, I've purchased a whole lot of cookware and gadgets, from super-sharp kitchen shears to a Thermapen, the latter of which has made me a much less paranoid cook (and eater).
 After a breakup, I even treated myself to a KitchenAid stand mixer—okay, it's just possible I have a shopping problem.
 But my absolute favorite addition has to be the pasta-rolling attachment for the above-mentioned stand mixer.
 Though I'd wanted to make my own pasta from scratch at home for a while, I'd never had the space to roll it out or the muscle mass to use a hand crank.
 Between Niki's primer on the science of the best fresh pasta and my handy roller, I've successfully made beautiful fettuccine and ricotta ravioli.
-I have two full recipes' worth of dough in my freezer right now, and I can't wait to roll them out and see what else I can do. —Ariel Kanter, marketing director
+I have two full recipes' worth of dough in my freezer right now, and I can't wait to roll them out and see what else I can do. —Ariel Kanter, commerce director

 Stainless Steel Mixing Bowls

 I'm not sure how I survived so long without a small collection of stainless steel mixing bowls.
 They're cheap, they don't take up much space (because they nest!), and they're useful for a million different things.
 I spent years prepping ingredients on a cutting board, then carefully trying to shuttle the garlic around the peppers and onions without knocking anything into the pan prematurely.
 Now, I just slide each ingredient into an appropriately sized bowl.
-I use the small ones almost every time I cook, but the larger ones are perfect for tossing a salad or serving a giant pile of popcorn. —Paul Cline, VP of product
+I use the small ones almost every time I cook, but the larger ones are perfect for tossing a salad or serving a giant pile of popcorn. —Paul Cline, principal product manager

 A Salad Spinner